Hierarchical Control for Head-to-Head Autonomous Racing: Prior Work

-Looking at multi-agent racing works, both optimization and learning-based control approaches are also used.
-Authors of \cite{Li2021} use mixed-integer quadratic programming formulation for head-to-head racing with realistic collision avoidance but concede that this formulation struggles to run in real-time.
+State-of-the-art methods in multi-agent racing also use both optimization and learning-based control approaches.
+Authors of \cite{Li2021} use mixed-integer quadratic programming formulation for head-to-head racing with realistic collision avoidance but concede that this formulation struggles to run in real time. \cite{li2023thesis} improves the previously mentioned method based on integer programming by solving two smaller, simplified problems considering trajectories only overtaking on the left or right of the opponent and picking the optimal solution of the two.
 Another study proposes a real-time control mechanism for a game with a pair of racing drones \cite{spica2020real}.
-This work provides an iterative-best response method while solving an MPC problem that approximates a local Nash equilibrium.
+This work provides an iterative best-response method while solving an MPC problem that approximates a local Nash equilibrium.
 It is eventually extended to automobile racing \cite{Wang2019} and multi-agent scenarios with more than two racers \cite{Wang2021}.
-A faster, real-time MPC algorithm to make safe overtakes is developed in \cite{He2021}, but their method does not consider adversarial behavior from the opposing players.
-Again, these approaches do not consider racing rules other than simple collision avoidance.
+A faster, real-time MPC algorithm to make safe overtakes is developed in \cite{He2021}, but their method does not consider adversarial behavior from the opposing players. \cite{jia2023} discusses a method for drone racing formulated as a dynamic potential game that enables the controller to solve a single optimal control problem rather than solving multiple using iterative best-response.
+It is worth emphasizing that these approaches do not consider racing rules other than simple collision avoidance.
 The work in \cite{sonyai} develops an autonomous racing controller using deep reinforcement learning that considers the rules of racing beyond just simple collision avoidance.
 Their controller outperforms expert humans while also adhering to proper racing etiquette.
 It is the first study to consider nuanced safety and fairness rules of racing and does so by developing a reward structure that trains a controller to understand when it is responsible for avoiding collisions, and when it can be more aggressive.

 Finally, hierarchical game-theoretic reasoning is a method that has been previously studied in the context of autonomous driving.
 A hierarchical racing controller was introduced in \cite{LinigerThesis} that constructed a high-level planner with simplified dynamics to sample sequences of constant curvature arcs and a low-level planner that used MPC to track the arc that provided the furthest progress along the track.
 A two-level planning system is developed in \cite{Fisac2019} to control an autonomous vehicle in an environment with aggressive human drivers.
 The upper-level system produces a plan to be safe against the uncertainty of the human drivers in the system by using simplified dynamics.
 The lower-level planner implements the strategy determined by the upper level-planner using precise dynamics.